 John Barr is a senior communications professional with over thirty years’ experience in strategic marketing and public relations.
 For several years he managed the judging of New Zealand’s national book awards, and he has extensive knowledge of promotions, media and event management.

 The Selection Panel

-The Selection Panel will be convened each year; it will consist of a Trustee of the Judith Binney Trust, and four people chosen by the Judith Binney Trust.
-The chair of the Selection Panel will be chosen by the Trustees.
+The Selection Panel is convened for each year that grants are available; it consists of a Trustee of the Judith Binney Trust, and four people chosen by the Judith Binney Trust.
+The chair of the Selection Panel is chosen by the Trustees.